AbdulZaid/GollumScript/README.md

 **SAMPLE PROGRAMS**

       ~~ A Body Mass Index function
-      magic it bmi(it pounds, it inches)
+      makeMagic bmi (it pounds, it inches)
           forever it KILOGRAM_PER_POUND = 0.45359237
           forever it METERS_PER_INCH = 0.0254
           it kilos = pounds * KILOGRAM_PER_POUND